ricky0123/vad/ROADMAP.md

 # Roadmap

-1. Add timestamps to file vad api
+1. Change file vad api to make run an iterable, get rid of callback
+1. style bundler demo
+1. fix run local demo script (broken by hardcoded version)
+1. test bundler demo with long audio file
+1. create simple node demo
 1. Turn README into comprehensive documentation
 1. expand landing page with live demo and explanation of what this is
-1. create new demo allowing user to update parameters
-1. improve bundler demo by extracting playable audio snippets from file
-1. Write script to optimize params given data